Antonio Vivaldi: Works

 A composition by Vivaldi is identified by RV number, which refers to its place in the "Ryom-Verzeichnis" or "Répertoire des oeuvres d'Antonio Vivaldi", a catalog created in the 20th century by the musicologist Peter Ryom.

 Le quattro stagioni (The Four Seasons) of 1723 is his most famous work.
-Part of Il cimento dell'armonia e dell'inventione ("The Contest between Harmony and Invention"), it depicts moods and scenes from each of the four seasons.
-This work has been described as an outstanding instance of pre-19th-century program music.
+The first four of the 12 concertos, titled Il cimento dell'armonia e dell'inventione ("The Contest between Harmony and Invention"), they depict moods and scenes from each of the four seasons.
+This work has been described as an outstanding example of pre-19th-century program music.
+Vivaldi's other notable sets of 12 violin concertos include La stravaganza (The Eccentricity), L'estro armonico (The Harmonic Inspiration) and La cetra (The Lyre).

-Vivaldi wrote more than 500 other concertos.
-About 350 of these are for solo instrument and strings, of which 230 are for violin, the others being for bassoon, cello, oboe, flute, viola d'amore, recorder, lute, or mandolin.
+Vivaldi wrote more than 500 concertos.
+About 350 of these are for solo instrument and strings, of which 230 are for violin; the others are for bassoon, cello, oboe, flute, viola d'amore, recorder, lute, or mandolin.
 About forty concertos are for two instruments and strings, and about thirty are for three or more instruments and strings.

-As well as about 46 operas, Vivaldi composed a large body of sacred choral music, such as the Magnificat RV 610.
+As well as about 46 operas, Vivaldi composed a large body of sacred choral music, such as the Gloria, RV 589; Nisi Dominus, RV 608; Magnificat, RV 610 and Stabat Mater, RV 621.
+Gloria, RV 589 remains one of Vivaldi's more popular sacred works.
 Other works include sinfonias, about 90 sonatas and chamber music.

 Some sonatas for flute, published as Il Pastor Fido, have been erroneously attributed to Vivaldi, but were composed by Nicolas Chédeville.

 Catalogues of Vivaldi works

 Vivaldi's works attracted cataloging efforts befitting a major composer.
-Scholarly work intended to increase the accuracy and variety of Vivaldi performances also supported new discoveries which made old catalogs incomplete.
-Works still in circulation today may be numbered under several different systems (some earlier catalogs are mentioned here).
+Scholarly work intended to increase the accuracy and variety of Vivaldi performances also supported new discoveries that made old catalogs incomplete.
+Works still in circulation today might be numbered under several different systems (some earlier catalogs are mentioned here).